LeAD-M3D: Leveraging Asymmetric Distillation for Real-Time Monocular 3D Detection: Abstract

 \section{Abstract}

 Real-time monocular 3D object detection remains challenging due to severe depth ambiguity, viewpoint shifts, and the high computational cost of 3D reasoning.
-Existing approaches either rely on LiDAR or geometric priors to compensate for missing depth, or sacrifice efficiency to achieve competitive accuracy.
+Existing approaches either rely on LiDAR or geometric priors to compensate for missing depth or sacrifice efficiency to achieve competitive accuracy.
 We introduce LeAD-M3D, a monocular 3D detector that achieves state-of-the-art accuracy and real-time inference without extra modalities.
-Our method is powered by three key components.
-Asymmetric Augmentation Denoising Distillation (A2D2) transfers geometric knowledge from a clean-image teacher to a mixup-noised student via a quality- and importance-weighted depth-feature loss, enabling stronger depth reasoning without LiDAR supervision.
-3D-aware Consistent Matching (CM$_{\text{3D}}$) improves prediction-to-ground truth assignment by integrating 3D MGIoU into the matching score, yielding more stable and precise supervision.
-Finally, Confidence-Gated 3D Inference (CGI$_{\text{3D}}$) accelerates detection by restricting expensive 3D regression to top-confidence regions.
-Together, these components set a new Pareto frontier for monocular 3D detection: LeAD-M3D achieves state-of-the-art accuracy on KITTI and Waymo, and the best reported car AP on Rope3D, while running up to 3.6$\times$ faster than prior high-accuracy methods.
-Our results demonstrate that high fidelity and real-time efficiency in monocular 3D detection are simultaneously attainable—without LiDAR, stereo, or geometric assumptions.
+Our method is enabled by three key components.
+Asymmetric Augmentation Denoising Distillation (A2D2) transfers geometric knowledge from a clean-image teacher to a MixUp-noised student via a quality- and importance-weighted depth-feature loss, enabling stronger depth reasoning without LiDAR.
+3D-aware Consistent Matching (CM$_{\text{3D}}$) improves prediction-to-ground truth assignment by integrating 3D MGIoU into the matching score, yielding stable and precise supervision.
+Finally, Confidence-Gated 3D Inference (CGI$_{\text{3D}}$) accelerates inference by restricting expensive 3D regression to confident regions.
+Together, these contributions set a new Pareto frontier for monocular 3D detection: LeAD-M3D achieves state-of-the-art accuracy on KITTI and Waymo, and the best reported car AP on Rope3D, while running up to \num{3.6}\,$\times$ faster than prior high-accuracy models (\eg, MonoDiff).
+LeAD-M3D demonstrates that high fidelity and real-time monocular 3D detection is simultaneously attainable, without LiDAR, stereo, or strong geometric assumptions. \keywords{3D Detection \and Monocular \and Knowledge Distillation}